 In a global scenario where the pandemic has ravaged government resources and personal income, investments towards policy development have also suffered.
 Key company resources, namely investments in finance, time and personnel can be a few suggestions in this regard. .
 The providers need to creatively navigate through these barriers and free up resources for allocation to digital development.
 For example, time can be contributed by diverting it from other projects and personnel may need to be externally hired to obtain assistance.
 However, since there is an unwillingness to assign these resources, keeping development functioning is crucial.
 A focus on existing agendas as well as new priorities is imperative for a successful transition.

 A large chunk of the challenge of operational innovation is the change in mindset it requires.
 The overhauling of this “attitude towards risk” is tough and involves creating new services and business models.
 Since these projected ideas are uncharted territory in terms of business, the process adaptation will require an array of variables.
 Close collaboration between developers, low-cost experimentation and model-driven development are a few of the important ideas for user acceptance.
 Operating in a standardized environment and providing sufficient training to employees can lead to mastery of such solutions.
 While providers should have a willingness to dedicate resources for testing, users must be ready to accept of the required digital technology.

 To effectively manage these challenges, there is a need for setting the correct priorities and constant environment monitoring.
-Since digital advances will continue to prosper, major insurance players must adapt to these challenges as a legitimate way of furthering business.
+Since digital advances will continue to prosper, major insurance test automation players must adapt to these challenges as a legitimate way of furthering business.
 It is imperative to transform this digital initiative into a feasible reality through a carefully plotted system.